Hey moms, do you find it hard to have a consistent daily quiet time routine with the Lord?

 Because I’m not the most alert person this early in the morning, I had to write out what I wanted to say each morning.
 Preparing these declarations beforehand makes it easier to know what to say.
 The first few times, I was struggling to remember them word for word, but saying them word for word is not important!
 What’s important, is the few words that I did remember were enough to get my thoughts on God.

 So first thing in the morning, what are you thinking?
 Are you thinking about God or about this day and what it may bring?

 This will take time to train our brains to automatically focus on God first thing in the morning so be diligent about doing this every day!

 Just a few simple declarations each morning helps me to start my day focused on God.
 Take some time and write your own declarations that you want to say first thing in the morning to your Lord and Savior.
 These declarations should reflect your heart towards the Lord so they can be short and sweet, or lengthy and even be different every day.
 There is no wrong way.
 Scriptures are a great way to make declarations.
 Check out this post HERE to see how I use scriptures on days I feel blahhh and also get a printout of the scriptures I use to help me focus on God.

 The more we do this, the more natural it will start to be and before you know it, you will wake up singing his praises.
-The key is to start your morning off giving your attention to God!
+The key is to start your morning off by giving your attention to God!

 Do whatever you need to do to remind yourself to acknowledge God first thing in the morning.
 Print out your declarations and put them on your bathroom mirror or your frig.
 Use your phone to send you a reminder to say these declarations.
 There are so many options out there to help us set this up as a daily habit, so use those tools that are available to you.